-- Evaluate the effectiveness of activities completed in 2022 and identify opportunities to improve and/or expand access to homebuyer readiness services to Native American populations. - Expand the Native American HUD approved intermediary network by adding one additional local housing counseling organization.
+Year Target and Implementation Steps Evaluation Area 2023 Expand the Native American HUD approved intermediary network by adding one additional local housing counseling organization.
 One additional organization is meaningful as it represents substantial growth within this sector and requires significant staff capacity.
-The process to become a HUDapproved agency also became more rigorous in 2021, likely requiring technical assistance in advance. - Serve 1,100 participants through the Native American Intermediary network in 2023 and increase the number of households who acheive "mortgage readiness."
+The process to become a HUD-approved agency also became more rigorous in 2021, likely requiring technical assistance in advance.
+Serve 1,100 participants through the Native American Intermediary network in 2023 and increase the number of households who achieve "mortgage readiness."
 This target participant size is meaningful and would increase the total number of Native American consumers served by HUD-approved counselors in FY 2020 by 7.5%.

-Expand partnership with Oweesta Corporation to support the education needs of Native American consumers and increase the pipeline of mortgage ready homebuyers.

-- Review outcomes and provide support to enhance services and programming. - Serve 1,200 participants through the Native American intermediary network in 2024 and increase the "mortgage readiness" of participants by 10% over the three-year period covered by this plan.
+2024 Expand partnership with Oweesta Corporation to support the education needs of Native American consumers and increase the pipeline of mortgage ready homebuyers.
+Outreach Review outcomes and provide support to continue to enhance services and programming through technical assistance and capacity-building, which will include place-based training to expand upon work done in the prior Duty to Serve plan.
+Sustainability of programming and services will continue to be a priority to ensure quality counseling services.
+Serve 1,200 participants through the Native American intermediary network in 2024 and increase the tracking/use of "mortgage readiness" services over the three-year period covered by this plan.
 This target participant size is meaningful and would increase the total number of Native American consumers served by HUD-approved counselors in FY 2020 by 8%.